BraxB/Good_README/README.md

 <a id='Usage'></a>

-1. Open your console and navigate to the root level of the package, 2.
-Run the command "node index.js", 3.
-Answer prompts as thoroughly as you can in regards to your project, 4.
-Reap the rewards of your new README
+1. Open your console and navigate to the root level of the package
+2. Run the command 'npm install' to install all necessary dependencies
+3. Run the command 'node index.js'
+4. Answer all prompts as thoroughly as you can in regards to your project
+5. Reap the rewards of your new README

 ## Contributing

 <a id='Contributing'></a>

-Me
+The GA Tech Bootcamp for teaching me the necessary tech to create this.

 ## Tests